Set up a suitable Kubernetes cluster

 - An ingress solution, for example a load balancer or an ingress controller.

-<application-name>-pvcthat can be shared by all nodes in the namespace to which Burp Suite Enterprise Edition is going to be deployed.
+PersistentVolumeClaimthat is created in the namespace to which Burp Suite Enterprise Edition is going to be deployed.
+The access mode is

 - (Optionally) To enable cluster node autoscaling, the cluster-autoscaler must be installed and enabled.